THEMA-CG/thema-market-outlook-api/README.md

 Returns hourly data for the specified combination of scenario, region, edition, country and zone.

 3. get_annual_data()
-Returns annual data for the specified combination of scenario, group, region and edition.
+Returns annual data for the specified combination of scenario, group, region, edition, indicator, country and zone.
-The parameters indicator, country and zones are optional.

 The end of the script contains example code for using the class.
 Remember to update username and password in the example code before running it.